Advertiser Disclosure

 Advertiser Disclosure: Our unbiased reviews and content are supported in part by affiliate partnerships, and we adhere to strict guidelines to preserve editorial integrity.

-The best banks for freelancers offer accounts that help self-employed people organize their finances, develop business credit records, and avoid tax trouble.
+The best banks for freelancers offer accounts that help the self-employed organize their finances, build business credit scores, and avoid tax trouble.
 Whether you’re an independent contractor, a freelancer, or otherwise self-employed, you need a bank account designed for your needs.

 Learn More About Our Top Picks